 It’s easy to get lots of vitamins when you eat lots of plants.
 Unfortunately, these are the only two vitamins My Fitness Pal tracks.
 I wish I could see magnesium, B12, iodine, zinc and other important micronutrients but for now I’ll continue to supplement with B12 and make sure I’m eating a wide variety of plant-based foods to help cover all my bases.

 So, after a week of tracking my nutrition I’m feeling really, really good.
 I’ve had lots of energy, good workouts and I’m already feeling leaner.
-At this point, my weight isn’t imporant factor in all this, so I won’t be including it in my reports.
-I have an Olympic weightlifting competition in less than 12 weeks and I might compete in some CrossFit events over the summer and although that’s important to me, honestly I’m kind of just doing this for fun and a personal challenge.
+At this point, my weight isn’t important factor in all this, so I won’t be including it in my reports.
+I have an Olympic weightlifting competition in less than 12 weeks and a CrossFit competition in the summer and although that’s important to me, honestly I’m kind of just doing this for fun and a personal challenge.

 I’ve never really tried anything like this so I’m pretty excited to see the results over the next 12 weeks.
 Just like my workouts, I know long-term consistency is key to making any real change.
 I’m very happy with my body, in fact my appearance is not often a concern but I know if I’m leaner, I’ll be stronger and faster, and since my goals are performance-based, that’s what I’m going to shoot for!